-(5) The TIME 1 and TIME 2 knobs set the delay time for each line.

-16 The MOD knobs set the modulation depth for a given delay line.

-The SELF/LFO switch: With the switch up, the delay time is modulated by its own output signal; a unique mode allowing for interesting FX.
-With the switch down, the delay time is modulated by the LFO.

-(B The TRIANGLE/SQUARE switch selects the LFO waveform for modulating the delay.
+- 14 The TIME knobs set the delay time. - (5) The MOD knob set the modulation depth for the delay line. - 16 The SELF/LFO switch: With the switch up, the delay time is modulated by its own output signal; a unique mode allowing for interesting FX.
+With the switch down, the delay time is modulated by the LFO. - The TRIANGLE/SQUARE switch selects the LFO waveform for modulating the delay.
 The square is taken from the "AND" synthesis formula.
 The triangle is synthesized by a special algorithm, available only for delay modulation.
-It's a summation of two triangular signals with the frequency of FREQ A and FREQ B.

-(D) The FB knob: The delay line feedback.
+It's a summation of two triangular signals with the frequency of FREQ A and FREQ B. - 18 The FB knob: The delay line feedback.
 This might get extreme.
 At a setting just over the middle the delay starts to self-oscillate.
 At the verge of the self-oscillation, very interesting effects can emerge.
-With self-oscillation in full swing, the delay becomes a synth unto itself.

-20 The MIX knob sets the balance between clean and delayed signals.
+With self-oscillation in full swing, the delay becomes a synth unto itself. - 19 The MIX knob sets the balance between clean and delayed signals.